gabeg805/Stream-3D-Printer-Camera/README.md

 ## Setup camera in Prusa Connect

-You'll have to setup a camera in **Prusa Connect** before you can use the code.

 1. Open **Prusa Connect**.
 2. Go to the **Camera** tab.
 3. Click on **Add new other camera**.